AllPein/telehire/telehire-client/README.md

 > To do that, you can use [ngrok](https://ngrok.com/), [localtunnel](https://theboroer.github.io/localtunnel-www/) or any other tool for that

 You are all done!
 You can start developing the application.

+> **Note**
+> If you want to develop in browser, you also need to provide a [list of theme variables](https://core.telegram.org/bots/webapps#themeparams) in root css file and mock initData field, because they do not exist in browser environment